Energy magnetization and transport in systems with a non-zero Berry curvature in a magnetic field: Charge and energy magnetization from the Einstein relation

-with the initial condition that the energy magnetization would be zero when the chemical potential is at the band minima $\varepsilon_{min}$, as then there would be no electrons to generate the circulating currents.
+with the initial condition that the energy magnetization would be zero when the chemical potential is at negative infinity, as then there would be no electrons to generate the circulating currents.
+Here, the first term can be regarded as the contribution of the individual orbital magnetic moments of the Bloch wavepackets, and the second term involving the Berry curvature arises due to the modification of the phase space volume.
+The intrinsic part (at zero magnetic field) of the bare energy magnetization is,

+This expression agrees with the results obtained in previous scientific literature using different methods, namely, gauge theories of gravity \cite{ShitadeHeatTransportGravity2014}, introduction of an inhomogeneous disorder field \cite{XiaoNiuinhomogeneous2020}, and introduction of a gravitomagnetic field \cite{ZhangGaoXiaoGravitoMagneticEnergyMagnetization2020}.